Scranton Miners

 The Scranton Miners, known as the Scranton Apollos from 1970 to 1977, were a professional basketball team based in Scranton, Pennsylvania that was a member of the American Basketball League and the Eastern Basketball Association.
 Arthur Pachter was the owner and coach for many years.

-The team was previously known as the Jersey City Atoms before moving to Scranton in 1946.
+The team began play in 1946 known as the Jersey City Atoms and played at the Jersey City Armory before moving to Scranton midway through the 1947/48 season.
 They played in the ABL until 1953.
-After a two-year hiatus, they were resurrected in the middle of the 1954-55 season in the Eastern Professional Basketball League as a replacement for the Carbondale Celtics.
+After a two-year hiatus, they were resurrected in the middle of the 1954–55 season in the Eastern Professional Basketball League as a replacement for the Carbondale Celtics.
 For many years the team was owned by local businessman, Art Pachter, and played games at the Scranton CYC building.
 During its brief existence the team won two championships, led by Syracuse University alum Jim Boeheim (who later became its head coach).
 They were renamed the Scranton Apollos in 1970, and folded in 1977.

 In June 1963, Scranton Miners owner Arthur Pachter announced the team had signed Paul Seymour to a one-year contract as head coach.
 The details of the contract were not disclosed, but Pachter told the Associated Press, "[it is] unquestionably the highest ever paid to a coach in the Eastern Basketball Association."
 Scranton hosted the 1969 Eastern Basketball Association (EBA) All-Star Game.
 The league also held the 1971 EBA All-Star Game on February 17 in Scranton at the Scranton CYC Building.
 On January 25, 1976, Scranton Apollos player Charlie Criss set an EBA record for points scored in a game with 72.